GegeKang/AI-Powered-UC-Davis-Students-Study-Buddy-Chatbot/README.md

 pip3 install -r requirements.txt
 ```

-3. Make sure the fine-tuned model folder (`ucdavis-model-production/`) is present inside the project directory.
+3. Make sure the fine-tuned model folder (`ucdavis-model-production/`) is present inside the backend folder in the project directory.
+If you haven't have it you can compile one from the instruction below

 ---